Paramylodon: Discoveries in North and South America

-The research history of Paramylodon is complex and characterized by more than 150 years of confusion and equation with Mylodon and Glossotherium.
-However, it begins with the first discoveries of Richard Harlan (1796-1843) at Big Bone Lick in Boone County in the U.S. state of Kentucky in 1831, which included a right mandible and a clavicle.
+The research history of Paramylodon is complex and characterized by more than 150 years of confusion with Mylodon and Glossotherium.
+The history begins with the first discoveries of Richard Harlan (1796–1843) at Big Bone Lick in Boone County in the U.S. state of Kentucky in 1831, which included a right mandible and a clavicle.
 Harlan recognized that they were remains of an extinct sloth and referred them to Megalonyx, which was already known from North America at the time, and within the genus to the species Megalonyx laqueatus that he had established shortly before.
 The finds were originally preserved in New York, but are now lost.

 Between the years 1831 and 1836, Charles Darwin made his pioneering voyage on HMS Beagle to South America and brought back from there a large number of fossils.
 These were then studied by Richard Owen, one of the most important explorers of the Victorian era, and the results published.
 In a first publication on mammalian remains in general in 1840, he introduced the genus Mylodon with the species Mylodon darwinii.
 The genus and species were based on a mandible Darwin found in Punta Alta in the Argentina Buenos Aires province.
 As a special characteristic, a total of four molar-like teeth per tooth row stood out.
 At the same time, Owen also noted similarities in tooth structure between Harlan's mandible and that of Mylodon darwinii.
 Inferring this, he discarded the name coined by Harlan, Megalonyx laqueatus, and created a new species, Mylodon harlani.
 The genus name Paramylodon is composed of the Greek παρα (para meaning "beside" or "near"), μύλη (myle "molar") and ὀδούς (odoús "tooth"), thus translates as "molar tooth".
 Harlan commented two years later on the use of the name because, in his opinion, it did not describe any outstanding characteristic of the animal and could mean any extinct mammal because almost all of them had the posterior molars.

 In the same year, 1842, Owen presented a comprehensive description of a skeleton of a mylodont that came from the flood plains of the Río de la Plata north of Buenos Aires; he established for it the new species Mylodon robustus.
 At this point, then, the genus Mylodon consisted of three species, two of which occurred in South America and one in North America.
 Furthermore, it should prove problematic that Owen identified Mylodon darwinii as the type species of the genus, although, as he admitted, this was the second known and described species after Mylodon harlani.
 Accordingly, Mylodon harlani would actually be entitled to the status of type species.
 Subsequently, different type species were assigned to Mylodon, for example, Johannes Theodor Reinhardt in 1879 considered it to be Mylodon robustus, Richard Lydekker in 1887, on the other hand, considered it to be Mylodon harlani.